jbitencourtdoriatubino-droid/A/README.md

 1 the use that framework for
 - what wantend make back-end projects
-- you'll can make distrus, the your personal framework php
+- you'll can make distru, the your personal framework php
 - and apis, the original purpose
 - and the whatever you want make

-# 🏸 architure
+# 🔎 architure
 being a purpose incomplete framework, when you'll learnig the php usend that tool for your learnig more capecite in programing logic in php and creating back-end and full-stack projects, then the your make project you have one archicture witch that organization